Causal Evaluation of Membership Inference Attacks: Experiments

-Figure~\ref{fig:cifar_roc} shows ROC curves and AUCs for a loss-based MIA.
-Naive zero-run evaluation inflates attack performance (AUC $\approx 0.75$) due to distribution shift, misleadingly suggesting high memorization.
-Propensity-score correction recovers the true causal signal (AUC $\approx 0.66$), closely matching an IID baseline where non-members are drawn from the same mixture as members (AUC $\approx 0.65$), confirming that our method removes bias.
+\textbf{ResNet on CIFAR-10.} We perform zero-run evaluation on CIFAR-10 \cite{krizhevsky2009learning} using a ResNet-16.
+Members are sampled from a mixture of clean and noisy images (90\%/10\%) and non-members from the reverse (10\%/90\%), inducing strong distribution shift while satisfying overlap.
+Propensity scores are estimated via a fine-tuned ImageNet-pretrained ResNet classifier. \Cref{fig:ROC_curves_merged} (C) reports ROC curves and AUCs for a loss-based MIA.
+Naive zero-run evaluation inflates attack performance (AUC $\approx 0.72$) due to distribution shift, misleadingly suggesting high memorization.
+Propensity-score correction recovers the true causal signal (AUC $\approx 0.63$), closely matching an IID baseline where non-members are drawn from the same mixture as members (AUC $\approx 0.65$), confirming effective debiasing.\looseness=-1

+\textbf{Pretrained LLM.} We perform a zero-run evaluation on \texttt{Pythia-12b} \citep{biderman2023pythia}, an LLM for which membership information is available for a subset of data points.
+We consider $6$ datasets where MIA evaluation biases has been recently highlighted \citep{meeus2024sok} due to distribution shift induced by deduplication \citep{duan2024membership}.
+For each corpus, we split data into train/test sets stratified by membership, vectorize training data using a \texttt{BagOfWords} encoder \citep{meeus2024sok}, and fit a \texttt{RandomForest} classifier to estimate propensity scores.
+We consider the standard MIA based on perplexity.
+Results are shown in \Cref{fig:ROC_curves_merged} (D).